univention/univention-corporate-server/doc/manual/mail/management.rst

        be found in :ref:`mail-homeserver`.

    * - Quota in MB
-     - This setting can be used to set the maximum total size of all e-mails in this folder.
+     - This setting can be used to set the maximum total size of all emails in this folder.

-   * - E-Mail address
+   * - Email address
-     - An e-mail address can be entered here via which e-mails can be sent directly to the IMAP folder.
-If no address is set here, it is only possible to write in the folder from e-mail clients.
+     - An email address can be entered here via which emails can be sent directly to the IMAP folder.
+If no address is set here, it is only possible to write in the folder from email clients.

-       The domain part of the e-mail address must be registered in the UMC module :guilabel:`Mail` (see :ref:`mail-management-domains`).
+       The domain part of the email address must be registered in the UMC module :guilabel:`Mail` (see :ref:`mail-management-domains`).

 .. _mail-management-shared-folder-access-rights-tab: